 The CISO position can be lonely

 A chief information security officer may feel alone as they face these challenges.
-CISO coaching can help overcome this by providing a trusted partner to help better understand and manage their institution’s security program.
+CISO coaching can help overcome this by providing a trusted partner that can help you better understand and manage their institution’s security program.
 The CISO is no longer just one person.
-Instead, they can engage an expert for advice when making security decisions.
+Instead, they can work with an expert on “speed dial” to get advice and assistance.
 This article explores the many benefits of CISO coaching services for a university.

 Amplify the effectiveness of your chief information security officer

 CISO coaching enables a chief information security officer to collaborate with an experienced information security expert.
 The coach becomes a trusted extension of the information security team.
 This amplifies the effectiveness of the CISO function by adding a partner who understands the cybersecurity challenges facing universities, has expertise in the enterprise technology available to secure university data, and who can help explain the benefits of adopting solutions and how they’re used at other organizations.
 Coaches provide a competitive advantage for a CISO by combining the CISO’s local campus knowledge with broader industry expertise to help reduce risk and meet the information assurance needs of the institution.